Browse Curriculum

 • Advanced Physics

 A second-year course in physics designed to extend student experiences beyond topics covered in the first year of physics.
 Again, emphasis is placed on an experiential and patterns-based approach to learning and understanding with lab activities integrated throughout the course to help develop and reinforce student understanding.
-Advanced Physics begins where the first year left off.
+Honors Physics begins where the first year left off.
 Topics include thermodynamics, electricity, magnetism, optics, waves, electromagnetism, and topics in modern physics.
 Prerequisites: Completion of the first year physics course.
 Requires instructor approval for IV formers, open enrollment for all V and VI form students.

 • Anatomy and Physiology (Sem 1)